Physical Quantities v1.0.0

 Similarly, floating-point overflows and underflows can occur during arithmetic operations between physical quantities.
 If this is a concern, query the status of the C++ floating-point environment with std::fetestexcept.

-(Back to Usage)
+(Back to User Guide)

 The Physical Quantities library handles unit conversions automatically, and all unit conversions are exact to within floating-point arithmetic precision.

-The only other instances where a physical quantity undergoes a unit conversion is when its value is expressed in a different unit of measure or when the physical quantity itself is printed as a string expressed in a different unit of measure.
+The only other instances where a physical quantity undergoes a unit conversion is when its value is explicitly requested in a different unit of measure or when the physical quantity itself is printed as a string expressed in a different unit of measure.
 These cases are illustrated in the following examples.

 A physical quantity's value can be expressed in any unit of measure through its Value method.
 For example: